Gruntfuggly/todo-tree/README.md

 **todo-tree.tree.hideIconsWhenGroupedByTag** (`false`)<br/>
 Hide item icons when grouping by tag.

+**todo-tree.tree.disableCompactFolders** (`false`)<br/>
+The tree will normally respect the VSCode's `explorer.compactFolders` setting.
+Set this to true if you want to disable compact folders in the todo tree.

 <sup>*</sup>*Only applies to new workspaces.
 Once the view has been changed in the workspace, the current state is stored.*

 ### Multiline TODOs